haoyu-wangg/scDIFF/Readme.md

-# scDIFF: Automatic Cell Type Annotation of scATAC-seq Data Using a Diffusion-Based Transformer Integrating Histone Modification Information
+# scDIFF: Automatic cell type annotation using scATAC-seq data by incorporating bulk-level genomic and epigenomic information in diffusive transformers

 ## Project Overview
-We present **scDIFF**, a diffusive transformer-based method that integrates bulk-level genomic and epigenomic information with scATAC-seq data to annotate cell types without creating artificial gene expression matrix.
-Our scDIFF performed constantly better than state-of-the-art methods on all 45 pairs of reference and query datasets across different sequencing platforms.
-In addition, scDIFF can identify cell-type-specific peaks from the scATAC-seq data, which provides insights into gene regulation at single-cell level.
+We proposed **scDIFF**, which integrates bulk-level genomic and epigenomic information in a diffusive transformer to annotate cell types from scATATC-seq data.
+The performance of scDIFF is comparable or better than state-of-the-art methods in all comparisons.
+Our scDIFF can eliminate batch effects between different datasets, which enabled it to integrate datasets from different sequencing platforms together.
+With optimized epigenomic profiles, scDIFF present superior annotation performances, indicating it has a great potential to facilitate analysis of scATAC-seq data.
+These results demonstrate that scDIFF provides both accurate cell type annotations and meaningful insights into the gene regulatory mechanisms at single cell level.